 Most of the time, however, GERD can be attributed to a patient’s own anatomy.

-When a person with normal, healthy anatomy swallows, the valve between the esophagus and the stomach (gastroesophageal valve) opens in order to allow food to pass.
+The biology of swallowing, for healthy patients, is simple.
+When a person with normal, healthy anatomy swallows, the valve between the esophagus and the stomach (gastroesophageal valve) opens.
+This allows food to pass.
 The valve then closes to prevent stomach contents from backwashing or refluxing back up into the esophagus.
-A normal, healthy valve serves as an effective antireflux barrier and is considered to be the most important factor in preventing GERD.
+A normal, healthy valve serves as an effective antireflux barrier and experts consider it the most important factor in preventing GERD.